Historians study black vets’ role in civil rights

 "The veterans are very enthusiastic about the project and that someone is taking on their story, which has sort of fallen through the cracks on both sides of the Atlantic," Klimke said.

-Tankmen of the 761st Tank Battalion and infantrymen of the 3rd Battalion, 409th Regiment, 103rd Division, 7th U.S. Army, make pancakes together near Reisdorf, Germany, on April 3, 1945.
-The image is part of a gallery of photos for a research project by historians Maria Höhn and Martin Klimke documenting the stories of black servicemembers in postwar Germany and how those experiences helped shaped the civil rights movement in U.S. and abroad.
-The researchers are looking for more black veterans to share their stories.
+Army Pvt.
+1st Class Eugene Davis of the 375th Engineer Battalion paints over a swastika on a train car in Pallenberg, Germany.
+The image is part of a gallery of photos for an ongoing research project by historians Maria Höhn and Martin Klimke documenting the stories of black servicemembers in postwar Germany and how those experiences helped shaped the civil rights movement in the U.S. and abroad.
+The researchers are looking for more black veterans who served in postwar Germany to share their stories.

 COURTESY OF NATIONAL ARCHIVES